nest/ode-toolbox/README.md

 The JSON input dictionary that is passed to ode-toolbox contains **dynamics**, **numerical parameters**, and **global options**. **Documentation** may optionally be provided as a string.

-All expressions are parsed as sympy expressions.
+All expressions are parsed as sympy expressions, and subsequently simplified through `sympy.simplify()`.
 There are several predefined symbols, such as `e` and `E` for Euler's number, trigonometric functions, etc. `t` is assumed to represent time.
 The list of predefined symbols is defined in `symbols.py`, as the static member `Shape._sympy_globals`.
 Variable names should be chosen such that they do not overlap with the predefined symbols.

 ### Dynamics